samuelduchesne/archetypal/index.rst

 .. code-block:: shell

-   source activate pyumi
+   source activate archetypal
    pip install ipykernel
-   ipython kernel install --user --name=pyumi
+   ipython kernel install --user --name=archetypal

-Next time you `start a jupyter notebook`_, you will have the option to choose the *kernel* corresponding to your project, *pyumi* in this case.
+Next time you `start a jupyter notebook`_, you will have the option to choose the *kernel* corresponding to your project, *archetypal* in this case.

 .. figure:: docs/images/20181211121922.png
    :alt: choosing the correct kernel in a jupyter notebook